About the Sally Letson Foundation

 Both General and Mrs. Letson followed the progress of the Department of Ophthalmology at the University of Ottawa with deep interest, and were an inspiration to all ophthalmologists in Ottawa, as well as those who attended the annual Sally Letson Symposium.

-Sally Letson's wish was to provide an annual symposium in Ophthalmology in Ottawa for all ophthalmologists.
-The Foundation would also support academic excellence in the Department.
+Sally Letson's wish was to provide an annual symposium in ophthalmology in Ottawa for all ophthalmologists.
+The Foundation would also support academic excellence in the department.
 Dr. A.G.
-Watson was the first executive director of the Foundation and, following his retirement in 1997, Dr. Brian Leonard was selected for this position.
+Watson was the first executive director of the Foundation, followed by Dr. Brian Leonard who served from 1997 to 2018.
+Following Dr. Leonard’s retirement, Dr. Kashif Baig was selected for the position.